guigolab/biogenome-portal/README.md

 ### Front End

-The Front-end container compile the Vue3 app with Vite and serve it via NGINX
+The Front-end container compile the Vue3 SPA with Vite and serve the static files via NGINX

 ### Back end

-The Back-end container consists in a API, implemented in flaskRESTful, and exposed via uWSGI web server that communicates with the NGINX proxy present in the front-end container.
-This container is the one that manages the client requests from the front-end container, query the database and return the JSON response to the front-end container
+The Back-end container consists in a uWSGI web server that communicates with the NGINX proxy present in the front-end container.
+This container is the one that manages the client requests from the front-end container, query the database and return the JSON response to the front-end container.

 ### Database

 The database container is a MongoDB image

 ### Cronjob

-The cronjob container is optional as it is necessary only to run scheduled jobs that downloads metadata already published in INSDC.
+The cronjob container is optional as it is necessary only to run scheduled jobs.

-It downloads assemblies and related metadata generated under a bioproject accession at the following endpoint: https://api.ncbi.nlm.nih.gov/datasets/v1/genome/bioproject/{project_accession}

-It downloads biosamples via the project name attribute at the following endpoint: https://www.ebi.ac.uk/biosamples/samples?size=200&filter=attr%3Aproject%20name%3A{project_name}

-It checks for new reads for each biosample already saved in the database at the following endpoint: https://www.ebi.ac.uk/ena/portal/api/filereport?result=read_run&accession={accession}
+The scheduled jobs can perform the following tasks:

+- Download the metadata already published in INSDC, either under a bioproject(bulk) or via specific attributes (ex. biosamples).
+- Parse, map and integrate data from any other source.
+- Perform heavy calculation tasks (ex: check if sample coordinates are with a country's boundaries)

 ### Configurations

-Before running the project it is necessary to configure an environment file to place in the root of the project, this will be used by all the containers, and a config.json file that will be used by the front-end container.
+Before running the project it is necessary to configure:

+- An .env file to place in the root of the project, this will be used by all the containers.
+- A config.json file that will be used by the front-end container.

 By default the portal is configured to retrieve public data under the EBP umbrella (https://www.earthbiogenome.org/) it will load (at building stage) and seed the database with the last dump (/dump-db directory)

 ### Front end configuration

-The config.json file is used to customize the user interface, such as the layout, icons, logos, app title and description.
+The config.json file is used to customize the user interface, such as the layout, icons, logos, app title and description, charts to be used and which field to query for each charts and pages to display.

+It is also possible to provide a .json file containing language specific text content (see i18n in biogenome-client directory)

 ### Env variables configuration